practical-scientific-computing/practical-scientific-computing.github.io/mathematica/examples/conformal_map.md

 look like for a similar situation, but with the sides of a plate at an angle $$\beta$$ to one another.

-First, let's draw the picture of the electric field as a function of y:
+First, let's draw the picture of the potential as a function of y:

 ```
 V[y_] = V0 - E0 y